watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 Each SR segment endpoint node provides SRv6 Endpoint Behaviors, including Prefix/Adjacency segments, VPNs, and Binding Segments.

 Service Function Chaining (SFC) {{!RFC7665}} can be used in various scenarios (e.g. FW, IPS, IDS, NAT, and DPI).
-The SFC based on Segment Routing is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes SFC proxies like End.AS/AD/AM are necessary to use SR-unaware network functions.
+The SFC based on Segment Routing is defined in {{!I-D.draft-ietf-spring-sr-service-programming}}, which describes SFC proxies like End.AS/AD/AM are necessary to use SR-unaware functions.

-This document describes the architecture of SRv6 SFC with SR-aware functions, which provides comprehensive management of SRv6 network including resources and services.
+This document describes the architecture of SRv6 SFC with SR-aware functions, which provides comprehensive management of an SRv6 network including resources and services.

-XXX: この時点でこのarchitectureの全体の流れを書くか, この行自体を削除して，ここで言いたかったことは本文で詳細に段落分けして書いていくかのどちらか．System Overviewみたいなセクションを作ってそこで概要を述べてから各ステップの詳細を個別のセクションで細かく説明していくみたいな感じが良いと思われる．

-XXX: user-deined behaviorは応用の話なので，End.ANのドラフトかAppendixで触れるくらいにする．まして，ここはArhictecutreについて説明している2行とかだったので，Too specificすぎる話．
-XXX: steering orderを詳説するためのSR Policyを伴う発展的なプログラマビリティをEnd.ANは提供していない．
-XXX: SR-aware Functionsはユーザ-definedなbehaviorを定義できるからSRPolicyのプログラマビリティが上がるかのように書かれているが，意味がわからん．
-XXX: In addition / Furthermoreは禁止．仕様を順番に述べていくものなのに，さらに/さらにと書いていくのはおかしい．
-XXX: SR-awareかどうかということと, user-definedかpre-definedかどうかというのは全く関係ない話(End.ANのみで触れる)なので，user-definedという言葉をこのドラフトで使うのは禁止

-SRv6-aware function can forward packet without SFC Proxy.
-It minimizes nodes and reduces addresses, hostnames, and other resources.

- technologies can be used, such as the SRv6 policy that guarantees QoS and SFC as SLAs, redundancy using anycast SIDs for a cluster of SR-aware functions, fast rerooting using TI-LFA, and so on.

-XXX: guarantees SFCは意味がわからない
-XXX: gurantees SFC as SLAsはもっと意味がわからない.
-XXX: redundancyは名詞だが, existing technologies can be used nativelyに繋がらなくて英語が崩壊している.
-XXX: fast reroutingも↑と同様
-XXX: Fast Rerouteみたいな言い方に統一すべき．同じものを指す言葉が複数パターンあるのは読みにくい．造語の話に関連
-XXX: redundancy using anycast SIDsは意味がわからない．日本語で言うとエニーキャストSIDを使う冗長性になるが崩壊している．エニーキャストSIDを使って冗長にするとかじゃないとおかしいはず
-XXX: redundancy for a cluster of SR-aware functionsも意味がわからない．クラスターのための冗長性じゃなくて，冗長にするためにクラスター構成を組むのである．

-#Furthermore, since this architecture is based on SRv6, existing technologies can be used natively, such as the SRv6 policy that guarantees QoS and SFC as SLAs, redundancy using anycast SIDs for a cluster of SR-aware functions, fast rerooting using TI-LFA, and so on.
+The document does not define any new protocol but defines an architecture for providing SFC with SR-aware functions that satisfy several requirements described in section 3.1.

 # Terminology
 ## Related RFCs and Internet-Drafts

+This document uses terminologies defined in the following documents:

 * {{!RFC7665}} describes the SFC architecture and defines the following terms: SFC, SFC Proxy, service classification function, and SFC control plane.
 * {{!RFC8402}} describes the Segment Routing architecture and defines the following terms: Segment Routing (SR), SR Domain, Segment ID (SID), SRv6, SR Policy, Prefix segment, Adjacency segment, Anycast segment, and SR controller.